smartlyio/yggdrasil/README.md

 }
 EOF

-docker-compose -f docker-compose up -d
+docker-compose -f docker-compose.yml up -d

 #if you are locky then you can see envoy dashboard in your local browser with this address http://localhost:9901 and dump the configuration